Dodging

 along the way.

-It’s not a ladder
+Its not a ladder

 or a cane,